The bench press may seem simple at first glance. But nothing could be further from the truth.

 There’s a bunch of different things to think about when benching, including but not limited to:

 - Elbows in

-- Lats activated (when bar is near bottom of range of motion)
+- Lats activated (when the bar is near the bottom of the range of motion)

 - Breathe using the Valsalva maneuver